baillielab/coexpression/README.md

 ### Supplementary files

-Supplementary files should be downloaded from https://coexpression.roslin.ed.ac.uk/supportingfiles/supportingfiles.tar.gz and gunzipped into a directory `../supfiles-coex`.
-The location of this directory can be changed in `app.cfg`.
+Supplementary files should be downloaded from https://coexpression.roslin.ed.ac.uk/supportingfiles/supportingfiles.tar.gz and gunzipped into the directory `../supfiles-coex`.
+(The location of this directory can be changed in `app.cfg`.)

 ---